theminstack/snippets/schema/README.md

 });
 ```

-Infer the typescript type from the custom schema (if required).
+Infer the type from the custom schema (if required).

 ```ts
 type Person = $.SchemaType<typeof isPerson>;